umr4nlp/umr-guidelines/guidelines.md

 like English *cup* or *bag*, are annotated as modifiers, even though they look like morphosyntactic heads.
 This is illustrated in [\[2-2-5 (1)\]](#2-2-5 (1)).
 The use of the `:polarity` value is constrained to the sentence level.
-Propositional negation is annotated in the modal section of the document level annotation.
+Propositional negation is annotated in the modal section of the document level annotation and through :modstr relations.
 The `:polarity` value is used to indicate any overt morphosyntactic exponents of negation at the sentence level, flagging such concepts as interesting for the modal or scope negation.
 This includes e.g. morphologically negated adjectives like _unhappy_, even though in the